Overview

 - Soles

-- Creases don’t reach two thirds of sole
+- Creases don’t reach two-thirds of the sole

 - Activity